zhinst/zhinst-toolkit/examples/active_qubit_reset.md

     )
 )

-# Calculate delay of the readout stage
+# Calculate delay of the readout stage in unit of samples (2 GHz or 500 ps steps)
 int_len = shfqa.qachannels[QA_CHANNEL].readout.integration.length()
 int_delay = round(
     shfqa.qachannels[QA_CHANNEL].readout.integration.delay() * SAMPLE_RATE
 )
 qa_delay = int_len + int_delay

-# Get the feedback latency
+# Get the feedback latency in unit of sequencer clock cyles (250 MHz or 4 ns steps)
 feedback_latency = feedback_model.get_latency(qa_delay)

 print(
     f"Feedback latency according to the feedback model: {feedback_latency} clock cycles."
 )

 ```

 It's as easy as that!
 Now we can do the same steps that we did for the RT Logger to check that the SHFSG reads the correct data, but this time using the feedback latency calculated with the model.